wramet/build-my-cfd/MODULE_01_CFD_FUNDAMENTALS/CONTENT/04_FIRST_SIMULATION/02_The_Workflow.md

 # Allrun script

 # 1. Clean
-foamCleanTutorials  # ใช้ได้เฉพาะกับ tutorials จาก $FOAM_TUTORIALS
+foamCleanTutorials  # Only for tutorials from $FOAM_TUTORIALS
-# หรือสำหรับ custom case:
+# Or for custom cases:
 # rm -rf 0/*/processor* */postProcessing/ [0-9]*/

 # 2. Mesh